Strangers (The Kinks song)

 "Strangers" is a song written by Dave Davies and performed by British rock group the Kinks.
 It was released in November 1970 on the Kinks' LP record album Lola Versus Powerman and the Moneygoround, Part One, which is best known for producing the hit single "Lola".
 "Strangers" is one of two tracks written by Dave Davies on the album, the other being "Rats".
 He has said that the song is about an old school friend who died of a drug overdose.

 Although never released as a single, it has remained popular with fans to this day, especially after it was used in the 2007 Wes Anderson film The Darjeeling Limited (along with two other album tracks written by Ray Davies, "This Time Tomorrow" and "Powerman").
+Portions of the song were also used in season 3, episode 8 of the AppleTV series Ted Lasso entitled "We'll Never Have Paris" as well as season 4, episode 4 of the Fox series The Last Man on Earth, "Wisconsin."